Erin Ventures Changes Name to - GuruFocus.com

-VICTORIA, BC / ACCESSWIRE / February 17, 2023 / Erin Ventures Inc. (the "Company") [TSXV:EV] is pleased to report that its Board of Directors has approved a change of its name to Boron One Holdings Inc. The name change remains subject to acceptance by the TSX Venture Exchange.
+VICTORIA, BC / ACCESSWIRE / February 21, 2023 / Erin Ventures Inc. (the "Company") (TSXV:EV, Financial) is pleased to report that its Board of Directors has approved a change of its name to Boron One Holdings Inc. The name change remains subject to acceptance by the TSX Venture Exchange.

 Trading of the Company's common shares will remain on the TSX Venture Exchange, with the new trading symbol BONE.
 The Company anticipates that the name and symbol change will take effect on Wednesday, February 22, 2023.